Amazon pulls plug on New York City headquarters

 Greenberg said he had been open to Amazon's arrival if it had led to improvements in infrastructure, but that "unanswered questions" continued to mount as time went on.

-The meeting with Amazon officials had been held to answer concerns from the community about labor conditions for Amazon's warehouse and delivery workers and the company's opposition to labor unions.
+The meeting with Amazon officials had been held to answer concerns from the community about labour conditions for Amazon's warehouse and delivery workers and the company's opposition to labour unions.

 "Defeating an unprecedented act of corporate welfare is a triumph that should change the way we do economic development deals in our city & state forever," Jimmy Van Bramer, a city councilman from Queens who had opposed the project, said on Twitter.